Richardinho/react-hero-app-with-routing/intro.md

 ### Angular documentation's Hero app demo implemented using React
 React and Angular are perhaps the two most popular UI frameworks for building Single Page Applications.
-SPAs are challenging to build owing to the fact that they are comprised of a number of different parts, each of which in itself can present a considerable programming challenge.
+SPAs are challenging to build because they are comprised of a lot of complex parts, e.g., routing, templates, data-binding, dependency injection, animations, communicating with a server etc.
-Angular and React assist in the development of SPAs by providing solutions to these problems.
-In this article I want to carry out a comparison of these solutions.
+Both Angular and React (and its eco-system) provide facilities for building these parts.
+As one would expect, much digital ink is expended comparing and contrasting Angular and React, and I intend to add expend some more!

+It's always important that a comparison be a fair one, and that one is not making the mistake of, as they often say, comparing apples and oranges.
+When comparing two software libraries, in order to make a fair comparison, it's a good idea to build an application with the same specifications for each library.
+In order to make a fair comparison when comparing two software libraries, it's a good idea to build an application with the same behaviour for each one.
+A well known example of this is the ToDoMVC project.
+Whilst I have a great deal of admiration for this project, a todo app is a bit too simple to really showcase the full power of any library.

-To help illustrate this discussion, I created a React application which emulates the demonstration Hero app that can be found in Angular's documentation.The code for this can be found [here](https://github.com/Richardinho/react-hero-app-with-routing)
+I thought it would be a good idea, therefore, to build a React version of the Hero app that features in Angular's documentation.
+In this article I want to talk about this app.
+The finished code is [here](https://github.com/Richardinho/react-hero-app-with-routing).

 The main difference between the React and Angular routers is that React's uses *dynamic routes* whilst Angular's uses *static routes*.

 What this means is that static routes are configured at compile time in a configuration file.
 Dynamic routes, however, are configured within Components themselves and so are able to respond to changes in the environment and user events that occur at run time.
 As you would imagine, this gives a lot of flexibility.

-The configuration takes place within the JSX.
+Here is an example of configuring a route in React:

 ```
   <Route path="/crisis-center" component={ CrisisListComponent }/>
 ```

 Compare this with the configuration within an Angular application:

 ```
   const crisisCenterRoutes: Routes = [